 The rest of your green card application package should include (in addition to your immigrant petition, visa, or adjustment of status application, and supporting documents) a Form I-566, Interagency Record of Request.

 Foreign government representatives whose duties could be described as diplomatic or semi-diplomatic in nature (whether they were granted an A-1 or A-2 visa and assigned to an embassy or consulate, or were granted a G-1 or G-2 visa and assigned to an international organization) may also qualify for a special type of green card ("Section 13") if they failed to maintain their diplomatic status, are unable to return to their home country due to compelling reasons, are otherwise admissible to the U.S., and can demonstrate good moral character.

 Family members of such persons may also qualify for this benefit as dependents.

-For example, a foreign ambassador could have a credible fear of returning to his or her home country after a coup or due to a civil war.
-The Section 13 option would allow the diplomat to obtain a green card without having to go through the laborious process of requesting asylum.
-He or she would not even need to file an immigrant petition (the usual first step in applying for most types of green cards).
+For example, foreign ambassadors could have a credible fear of returning to their home country after a coup or due to a civil war.
+The Section 13 option would allow such diplomats to obtain a green card without having to go through the laborious process of requesting asylum.
+They would not even need to file an immigrant petition (the usual first step in applying for most types of green cards).
 Instead, they would file an I-485 adjustment of status form, along with other forms required in this category.

-By contrast, a foreign embassy employee with no formal decision-making role (or a foreign official with less compelling reasons not to return home) would be unlikely to be permitted this benefit.
+By contrast, foreign embassy employees with no formal decision-making role (or a foreign official with less compelling reasons not to return home) would be unlikely to be permitted this benefit.

 Even for qualifying officials, Section 13 green cards remain extremely rare (a maximum of 50 per year) and may be granted only if it is in the national interest of the United States.